 - Monday, November 27 – Thursday, November 30, the summit trail will be closed all day.

 - Friday, December 1, 2017, the summit trail will be closed at 12:00 p.m. (all hikers must be off the summit trail by 2:00 p.m.).

 Weeks of December 4 – December 15, 2017:

 - The summit trail will also be closed the following afternoons at 12:00 p.m. (all hikers must be off the summit trail by 2:00 p.m.):

 Monday – Friday, December 4 – 8

 The Diamond Head Summit Trail Rockfall Mitigation project should be completed on December 15, 2017.

-• The DLNR Division of State Parks is asking for everyone’s cooperation during closures.
+The DLNR Division of State Parks is asking for everyone’s attention and cooperation during these closures.

 It’s anticipated that the “crater park” inside the crater floor (the parking lot, restroom, and visitor center and gift shop and lunch wagon) will remain open during most of the work.